Radiative transfer equation and diffusion theory for photon transport in biological tissue: Scaling

+Such property can also be extended to the radiance in the more general general framework of the RTE, by substituting the transport coefficients $\bar{\mu}_s'$, $\mu_s'$ with the extinction coefficients $\bar{\mu}_t$, $\mu_t$.

+The usefulness of the property resides in taking the results obtained for a given geometry and set of optical properties, typical of a lab scale setting, rescaling them and extending them to contexts in which it would be complicated to perform measurements due to the sheer extension or inaccessibility.

+Dependence on absorption

+Let $\Phi(\vec{r}, t, \mu_a=0)$ be the Green function solution to the diffusion equation for a non-absorbing homogeneous medium.
+Then, the Green function solution for the medium when its absorption coefficient is $\mu_a$ can be obtained as:

+Again, the same property also holds for radiance within the RTE.

 Diffusion theory solutions vs. Monte Carlo simulations

 Monte Carlo simulations of photon transport, though time consuming, will accurately predict photon behavior in a scattering medium.
 The assumptions involved in characterizing photon behavior with the diffusion equation generate inaccuracies.
 Generally, the diffusion approximation is less accurate as the absorption coefficient μa increases and the scattering coefficient μs decreases.

 For a photon beam incident on a medium of limited depth, error due to the diffusion approximation is most prominent within one transport mean free path of the location of photon incidence (where radiance is not yet isotropic) (Figure 3).

 Among the steps in describing a pencil beam incident on a semi-infinite medium with the diffusion equation, converting the medium from anisotropic to isotropic (step 1) (Figure 4) and converting the beam to a source (step 2) (Figure 5) generate more error than converting from a single source to a pair of image sources (step 3) (Figure 6).
 Step 2 generates the most significant error.